 The 1802 session of the New York Conference was held in June in New York City.
 Mr. Bangs attended and was assigned to the Bay of Quinte Circuit, in Upper Canada, along with the Rev. Joseph Sawyer and the Rev. Peter Vannest.
-He made a side trip to visit his family. whom he had not seen in five years.
-He comments:
+He made a side trip to visit his family,